 Free, Download Citymapper app

-Turn your smartwatch into a viewfinder for the camera app on your smartphone.
-Set up your phone for a selfie and then use your Android Wear screen to check you're in-shot.
-You can also access features like the flash settings, self-timer and zoom.
-When you're ready, you can even take a picture from your smartwatch with the one-tap shutter.
+This simply turns your smartwatch into a viewfinder for the camera app on your smartphone, so you can set up your phone for a selfie and then use your Android Wear screen to check you're in shot.
+You can also access features like the flash settings, self-timer and zoom, and there's also the option to take the shot from your wrist.

 $1.99, Download PixtoCam app